sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 - Otherwise: work out the cube root of the positive number,  then change it to negative.

-Those kind of situations can be dealt with in an R function by using an `if` statement, as shown below.
+Those kinds of situations can be dealt with in an R function by using an `if` statement, as shown below.
 Note how the operator `-` (i.e., the symbol minus) is here used to obtain the inverse of a number, in the same way as `-1` is the inverse of the number `1`.

 ```r